Configuration

 DockerDaemon:

-docker_daemon_url: unix://var/run/docker.sock
+docker_daemon_url: 'unix://var/run/docker.sock'

 drivers: